nextcloud-releases/all-in-one/migration.md

     sudo docker run --rm --volume nextcloud_aio_database_dump:/mnt/data:rw alpine chmod 777 /mnt/data/database-dump.sql sudo docker run --rm --volume nextcloud_aio_database_dump:/mnt/data:rw alpine rm /mnt/data/initial-cleanup-done
     ```
-1. If the commands above were executed successfully, restore the datadirectory of your former instance into your datadirectory: `sudo docker run --rm --volume nextcloud_aio_nextcloud_data:/mnt/ncdata:rw alpine sh -c "rm -rf /mnt/ncdata/*"` and `sudo docker cp --follow-link /path/to/nextcloud/data/ nextcloud-aio-nextcloud:/mnt/ncdata/` Note: the `/` at the end are necessary.
+1. If the commands above were executed successfully, restore the datadirectory of your former instance into your datadirectory: `sudo docker run --rm --volume nextcloud_aio_nextcloud_data:/mnt/ncdata:rw alpine sh -c "rm -rf /mnt/ncdata/*"` and `sudo docker cp --follow-link /path/to/nextcloud/data/. nextcloud-aio-nextcloud:/mnt/ncdata/` Note: the `/.` and `/` at the end are necessary.
 (Or if `NEXTCLOUD_DATADIR` was provided, first delete the files in there and then copy the files to the chosen path.)
 1. Next, run `sudo docker run --rm --volume nextcloud_aio_nextcloud_data:/mnt/ncdata:rw alpine chown -R 33:0 /mnt/ncdata/` and `sudo docker run --rm --volume nextcloud_aio_nextcloud_data:/mnt/ncdata:rw alpine chmod -R 750 /mnt/ncdata/` to apply the correct permissions on the datadirectory.
 (Or if `NEXTCLOUD_DATADIR` was provided, apply `chown -R 33:0` and `chmod -R 750` to the chosen path.)
 1. Edit the Nextcloud AIO config.php file using `sudo docker run -it --rm --volume nextcloud_aio_nextcloud:/var/www/html:rw alpine sh -c "apk add --no-cache nano && nano /var/www/html/config/config.php"` and modify only `passwordsalt`, `secret`, `instanceid` and set it to the old values that you used on your old installation.
 If you are brave, feel free to modify further values e.g. add your old LDAP config or S3 storage config.
 (Some things like Mail server config can be added back using Nextcloud's webinterface later on).
 1. When you are done and saved your changes to the file, finally start the containers again and wait until all containers are running.